Sports in Hamilton, Ontario: Amateur, junior, professional, and semi-professional teams

 Hamilton Select is a fast pitch league containing teams from across the city.
 It is a league for the ages of 19 and under.
 It is a relatively unknown league to the public, but is highly scouted.
 It is a very competitive league that has each park trying to be regarded as Hamilton's finest team.
 Hamilton select consists of 28 teams in the Hamilton region but East Hamilton is where the top teams are found.
 The league originated in 1997.
 The team to win earns an entry into Regionals to play against Niagara's, Ottawa's, and Toronto's top teams.
 There has only been one team to win Regionals representing Hamilton: Gage Park 1999.
 Over the past 12 years there have only been 6 different teams to represent Hamilton: Gage Park (5), Rosedale (3), Scott Park (2), Roxborough (1), and Berrisfield (1).
-It is like a community within the community, although it is a highly competitive league it is a tight group of competitors.